Business · Industrial Technology and Skilled Trades

 Meter safety will teach operation of the fluke 87 and review digital multimeter use.

-ELT 115: Variable Frequency Drives and Electrical Raceways
+ELC 115: Variable Frequency Drives and Electrical Raceways

 Credits 4.0This course introduces the student to both Variable Frequency Drives and Electrical Raceways.